833.200.0213

 Every plan ships with 40+ out-of-the-box reports covering items sold, total sales, gross profits, stock movement, and multi-location performance.

 Retailers can drill into sales per employee, average transaction value, and discount usage across every shift.
-Lightspeed surfaces that staff drives the highest baskets, and when rush hours hit, so managers can shape schedules.
+Lightspeed illuminates which staff members drive the highest ticket values, so when rush hours hit, managers can shape schedules.

 Where Lightspeed Retail shines